-- Option 1 – Covered Period: 8 weeks following your loan disbursement date, the date that you received your PPP loan from your lender, or
+- Option 1 - Covered Period: 8 weeks or 24 weeks following your loan disbursement date, the date that you received your PPP loan from your lender, or

-- Option 2 – Alternative Payroll Covered Period: 8 weeks beginning on the next regular pay period following your loan disbursement date, provided that you run payroll on a bi-weekly or more frequent basis.
+- Option 2 - Alternative Payroll Covered Period: 8 weeks or 24 weeks beginning on the next regular pay period following your loan disbursement date, provided that you run payroll on a bi-weekly or more frequent basis.

 - Please note that if you regularly run payroll on a semi-monthly or monthly basis, you will need to use the time period indicated in Option 1 - Covered Period.

 - Include employee compensation in the United States, cash tips, paid leave, employee portion of health insurance and retirement, employee portion of all federal, state, and local taxes, and any dismissal or separation payments.

 - Include the above payroll costs paid during the applicable time period.

 - Include the above payroll costs incurred but not paid until the next regular payroll date after the applicable time period.
 Please note that incurred payroll costs paid after that next payroll date after the applicable 8-week or 24-week period (such as commissions paid on a delayed schedule) should not be included.
 Consider accelerating the timing of your payment of commissions and bonuses so that they qualify for loan forgiveness.

 Step 3: Check for and remove any exclusions, such as: